Explanation Generation for Contradiction Reconciliation with LLMs: Analysis

 \section{Analysis}

 \textit{Does extended thinking improve explanations?}

-Surprisingly, thinking models (or those with ``\textit{thinking}'' enabled) generally underperform their non-thinking counterparts in terms of \textbf{coherence}.
+Surprisingly, thinking models generally underperform their non-thinking counterparts in terms of \textbf{coherence}.
 By manually inspecting these thinking models' thought traces, we find that this occurs even when they explicitly acknowledge contradictions between the premise and the proposed explanation.
-To illustrate, consider the following thought trace generated by Qwen3-0.6B:
+For example, Qwen3-0.6B generated:

-Despite the thought trace in \textbf{bold}, the model still endorses the unsuccessful explanation (\underline{underlined}), which is simply a near-identical paraphrase of the hypothesis it was instructed to reconcile.
+Despite the thought trace extract in \textbf{bold}, the model still endorses the unsuccessful explanation (\underline{underlined}), which is simply a near-identical paraphrase of the hypothesis it needed to reconcile.

 By comparison, we observe a nuanced and model-size-dependent trend with respect to the impact of ``\textit{thinking}'' on explanation effectiveness.
 For mid-sized models (Qwen3-4B, Qwen3-8B and Olmo-3-7B), thinking substantially improves the effectiveness of their generated explanations, with gains of 14.64, 13.67 and 11.17, respectively.
 However, \textbf{the performance boost to explanation effectiveness from thinking appears to plateau at scale}, as the performance gap between thinking and non-thinking variants narrows for larger models, such as Qwen3-32B and Olmo-3-32B.
-Conversely, for the smallest models (Qwen3-0.6B and Qwen3-1.7B), enabling thinking reduces the effectiveness score, suggesting that forced reasoning chains may destabilize models with fewer parameter counts.

 This plateau in effectiveness is mirrored in the overall explanation success rate, where \textbf{mid-sized models benefit substantially more from thinking than larger ones, indicating a clear capacity ceiling in generating successful explanations}.
-We speculate that while mid-sized models require the additional computational space introduced by the reasoning process to elicit latent knowledge, larger models already possess sufficient capacity to retrieve this information but remain bottlenecked in terms of utilizing this retrieved knowledge to generate successful explanations.
-These results highlight the need to identify methods for reliably improving model performance in this task, and to better understand the reasoning structures and mechanisms underlying explanation generation, a subject of ongoing study in cognitive science \cite{Lombrozo2006, Keil2006-ol}, which we leave for future work.
+These results highlight the need to identify methods for reliably improving model performance in this task, and to better understand the reasoning structures and mechanisms underlying explanation generation, a subject of ongoing study in cognitive science \cite{Lombrozo2006, Keil2006-ol}.